trajano/app-ms/ms-engine/README.md

 ### Spring

 Spring is used for dependency injection by the users so we can utilize the other stuff that spring has to offer such as scheduling and JPA Repositories.
+Only the core Spring framework is used at this level, Spring-Boot and others are not used.

 ### Jersey